-However, an upgrade all residential street lighting with low energy LED technology will be considered to help accelerate Council towards carbon neutrality.
+However, upgrading residential street lighting with low energy LED technology will be considered to help accelerate Council towards carbon neutrality.
 This will result in a significant and direct reduction in greenhouse gas emissions and lower electrical usage and demand as lighting is the greatest contributor of electrical usage and carbon emissions for Council.